TylorS/typed/apps/website/content/guides/hydrating-typed-html.md

 reconciled and test that policy.
 The same distinction applies to checked state, focus, selection, and a widget initialized by another owner before Typed begins.

-A ref running during adoption is also not an after-paint hook.
-An observer can track later geometry;
-a library requiring a connected, laid-out element needs an explicit integration contract.

 ## Investigate replacement in dependency order

 Retain a server element before the client starts and compare it with the corresponding element